 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-REMI is a free to use repository created and maintained by a Remi Collect.
-The REMI repository main goal is to provide the latest versions of the PHP stack, full featured, and some other software packages to the Fedora and Enterprise Linux (RHEL, CentOS, Oracle, Scientific Linux) operating systems.
+REMI is a free-to-use repository created and maintained by a Remi Collect.
+The REMI repository’s main goal is to provide the latest versions of the PHP stack, full-featured, and some other software packages to the Fedora and Enterprise Linux (RHEL, CentOS, Oracle, Scientific Linux) operating systems.

 Install REMI Repository on CentOS

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 Before we can actually install Remi, we need to enable the EPEL repository first:

 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm

 Now, run the following commands to install the REMI repository: